ScilifelabDataCentre/dds_cli/CONTRIBUTING.md

+**In progress**

-    Steps for creating good issues or pull requests.
+1. Steps for creating good issues or pull requests.
-    Links to external documentation, mailing lists, or a code of conduct.
+2. Links to external documentation, mailing lists, or a code of conduct.
-    Community and behavioral expectations.
+3. Community and behavioral expectations.